 Store All Data for IFTA Needs

 Keeping up with your IFTA data is one of the most important parts of running a trucking business.
-With the right TMS program in place, you can organize your fleet’s miles or fuel gallons by state.
+With the right trucking software program in place, you can organize your fleet’s miles or fuel gallons by state.
 The miles are automatically calculated using the tools incorporated in the system.
 Therefore, all you need to do is input the data.

 Keep Track of Upcoming Invoices

-With the TMS program from TruckingOffice.com you can keep up with invoices that are coming due and receive alerts if any payments are past due.
+With the trucking software program from TruckingOffice.com you can keep up with invoices that are coming due and receive alerts if any payments are past due.
 This helps you improve your trucking company’s cash flow so that you will always be able to pay your drivers and other employees on time.